vashishthask/eclipse-to-maven/README.md

 #Features

 * Converts .classpath files into pom.xml
-* If required, prints the depdency graph of eclipse projects in the workspace.
+* If required, prints the depdency graph of eclipse projects.
 * Moves source folders according to Maven convention.
 So for instance Java sources go to src/main/java folder.
 * Removes spaces in the names of the folders.
 So "Calculator Component" becomes "CalculatorComponent"
 * Right now Mavenisation is limited to generating dependencies in the pom.
 However this is a good first step in moving forward.
 With small changes you should be able to run the build for your projects.